|Sex Offender Residency Restrictions Fact Sheet [Last Update May 31, 2011]

 who did not voluntarily relinquish or abandon his citizenship or become involved in any way with any foreign

-cruel and more primitive, inasmuch as it entailed statelessness’ or ‘the total destruction of the individual’s
+and more primitive, inasmuch as it entailed statelessness’ or ‘the total destruction of the individual’s status in

-state to dump its convict[ed] criminals into another is not in the interests of safety and welfare; therefore, the
+dump its convict[ed] criminals into another is not in the interests of safety and welfare; therefore, the punishment

 Why is this argument so critical?